 A Sermon on Romans 12:20-21Read more

-Do you truly love those who desire to do you wrong?
-Is it enough to not return evil with evil?
-According to the apostle Paul in Romans 12:20-21, God requires much more from Christians.
+The Christian must ask themselves if they truly love those who desire to do them wrong and if it is enough to not return evil with evil.
+According to the apostle Paul in Romans 12:20–21, God requires much more from Christians.
 The return of evil with good raises the Christian perspective far above secular morality.
 It lifts it to the supernatural.
-How do we as Christians achieve such a supernatural response?
-Dr. Martyn Lloyd-Jones explores this question and others in his exposition of Romans.
-In addition to discerning the meaning of Paul’s citation of Proverbs 25:21-22, Dr. Lloyd-Jones explains why the principle of returning evil with good is essential.
+How do Christians achieve such a supernatural response?
+In this sermon on Romans 12:20–21 titled “Overcoming Evil,” Dr. Martyn Lloyd-Jones explores this question and others in his exposition of Romans.
+In addition to discerning the meaning of Paul’s citation of Proverbs 25:21–22, Dr. Lloyd-Jones explains why the principle of returning evil with good is essential.
 Dr. Lloyd-Jones puts Paul’s words in the broader context of the Bible’s teaching on spiritual warfare.
-If Christians allow themselves to be overcome by evil by retaliating, instead of overcoming evil by doing positive good, then we become far worse off than what our enemy has done to us.
-The key is to think of ourselves less and put the situation in the proper perspective, understanding life is more about the soul than the physical.
-We commend the Gospel and personally grow as we overcome evil with good.
+Instead of overcoming evil by doing positive good, Christians allow themselves to be overcome by evil by retaliating.
+The key is to think of themselves less and put the situation in the proper perspective, understanding that life is more about the spiritual than the physical.
+The Christian commends the gospel and personally grows as they overcome evil with good.
 Heed the words of Dr. Martyn Lloyd-Jones as he teaches on the Christian’s response to enemies.

 About Dr. Martyn Lloyd-Jones